 Students must apply for these credits; they are not issued automatically.

 The credits will be recognized as transfer credits only and will be assigned a passing grade (P grade) for CIP purposes.
 This may affect qualification for an Honours CIP certificate and a student’s chance of winning a CIP prize.

 Once these elective credits have been added to a student’s CIP record, they cannot be removed.

 Assessment in the Commercial Insurance Certificate courses is based on participation in online discussion, written evaluations, and tests.
 The specific breakdown of grades for a given course is posted to the course website at the start of term.

 All evaluations and discussion posts must be submitted by the deadlines indicated on the course website.
 A request for a deadline extension may be considered in extenuating circumstances if submitted to the course facilitator in advance.
 If the request is accepted, the facilitator will provide a revised deadline for the item, which shall be final.
-Work that is submitted late without the facilitator’s permission may not be accepted and will be subject to a grade penalty.
+Work that is submitted late without the facilitator’s permission may not be accepted; at a minimum, it will be subject to a grade penalty.

 Tests are delivered through the course web page on a date set by the Institute and do not require a supervisor.
 Students are responsible for writing the tests on the days indicated on the course website.